keras-team/keras-io/guides/md/keras_cv/cut_mix_mix_up_and_rand_augment.md

 <div class="k-default-codeblock">
 ```
-WARNING:tensorflow:There are non-GPU devices in `tf.distribute.Strategy`, not using nccl allreduce.

-WARNING:tensorflow:There are non-GPU devices in `tf.distribute.Strategy`, not using nccl allreduce.

-INFO:tensorflow:Using MirroredStrategy with devices ('/job:localhost/replica:0/task:0/device:CPU:0',)

-INFO:tensorflow:Using MirroredStrategy with devices ('/job:localhost/replica:0/task:0/device:CPU:0',)
-2022-05-16 19:15:13.682941: W tensorflow/core/grappler/optimizers/data/auto_shard.cc:547] The `assert_cardinality` transformation is currently not handled by the auto-shard rewrite and will be removed.
-2022-05-16 19:15:18.095416: W tensorflow/core/framework/dataset.cc:769] Input of GeneratorDatasetOp::Dataset will not be optimized because the dataset does not implement the AsGraphDefInternal() method needed to apply optimizations.

 32/32 [==============================] - ETA: 0s - loss: 4.8694 - accuracy: 0.0049

-2022-05-16 19:18:28.626591: W tensorflow/core/grappler/optimizers/data/auto_shard.cc:547] The `assert_cardinality` transformation is currently not handled by the auto-shard rewrite and will be removed.
-2022-05-16 19:18:28.705751: W tensorflow/core/framework/dataset.cc:769] Input of GeneratorDatasetOp::Dataset will not be optimized because the dataset does not implement the AsGraphDefInternal() method needed to apply optimizations.

 32/32 [==============================] - 399s 12s/step - loss: 4.8694 - accuracy: 0.0049 - val_loss: 43.5487 - val_accuracy: 0.0187

 ```